 The IHMM CHMM and CHMP certification programs are accredited by The Council of Engineering & Scientific Specialty Boards (CESB).
 CESB is an independent, voluntary membership body for organizations that recognize, through specialty certification, the expertise of individuals practicing in engineering and related fields.
 Accreditation is earned by demonstrating adherence with CESB Accreditation Guidelines, including a robust review program of compliance to those standards.

 Federal agencies seeking qualified personnel to fulfill their needs are also turning to professionals with the CHMM certification.
 The US Army Center for Health Promotion & Preventive Medicine recognizes the CHMM as a USACHPPM Professional Certification.
+The Department of Interior, Bureau of Reclamation, requires a CHMM for many of its hydroelectric dam construction and operational personnel.
 The US National Park Service requires supervision by a CHMM in many of their requests for proposal.
 Contracts that include the CHMM credential have also been issued by the US Air Force, the US EPA, the US Army Corps of Engineers, the Department of Veterans Affairs, the FDIC, and other Federal and state agencies.

 Private Industry Recognition